MohammadRezaShafie/object-rearrangement/README.md

 Key components of the project include:
 - **Object Detection**: Detect objects in frames using the YOLOv5 model.
 - **Scene Navigation**: Move objects around the scene and adjust their states to prepare for the next task.
-- **Sequence Planning**: Plan and execute tasks by determining the correct sequence of object manipulations.
+- **Sequence Planning**: Plan and execute tasks by determining the optimal sequence of object manipulations.
-- **Data Collection**: Collect and store bounding box data for each detected object during the task.

 ## 🔍 Methodology